lemberg/android-realm-sample/README.md

    again when reacting to a RealmChangedListener.
 The objects are already updated and ready to be redrawn on the screen.

+**Keep in mind while using Realm (Limitations)**

+RealmObject can have:

+ - Only private instance fields.
+ - Only default getter and setter methods.
+ - Static fields, both public and private.
+ - Static methods.
+ - Implementing interfaces with no methods.

+You can only save objects that extend RealmObject inside a Realm.
+That means that you have to declare an `RealmList` if you want to save a List, or extend `RealmObject` while saving an object.

+See [StackOverflow](http://stackoverflow.com/questions/30097810/listobject-or-realmlistrealmobject-on-realm-android) answer for data saving.

 **More Info**